UD-S24-CISC374/final-project-green/docs/egdd.md

 ## Learning Domains

 - Introductory Java Programming
-  - Using getters and setters of class
+  - Using the getters and setters of a class.

 ## Target Audiences